vwkd/didi/src/syntax.md

 ## Intro

-- whitespace and new lines are insignificant
+- whitespace and linebreaks are insignificant